StellarisCommands.com

 This command removes the civic with the specified ID from your empire.

-Here are examples of how to use effect force_remove_civic =.
+Here are some examples of how to use effect force_remove_civic =.

 In Stellaris, civics represent the political and social traditions of your empire and provide certain bonuses to your empire, but they can also come with certain restrictions.